malltaf/zsh-oh-installer/README.md

 wget https://raw.githubusercontent.com/malltaf/zsh-oh-installer/master/zsh-oh-installer.sh
 bash zsh-oh-installer.sh
 ```
+The script will ask for your sudo password.
+The password will need to be entered only once.
+This is required for correct installation.
+Also it will clarify: remove or install; whether to install in the root; which theme to install.

 ### Installation options
 The script can install or remove zsh with oh-my-zsh.
 It will be asked at the first stage.
 You can use some options when calling the script: